ryanwhite04/cits3007.github.io/assets/labs/lab01.md

     Then click "Create repository".

+5. You'll need to create an SSH id, for use with GitHub.

+    Type `ssh-keygen` in the VM, and hit "`enter`" in response to any questions.

+    Type `cat ~/.ssh/id_rsa.pub` in the VM -- a long line starting with "`ssh-rsa`" should be displayed.

+    Go to "GitHub settings" (top right of the GitHub page, and select "Settings" from the drop-donw menu), then "SSH and GPG keys", and click "new SSH key".

+    Give your SSH key a name (e.g. "cits3007 ssh key"), then paste the output of the `cat` command into the box marked `key`, and click "Add SSH key".

-5. In your Linux terminal, type
+6. In your Linux terminal, type

     ```
     $ git remote remove origin
-    $ git remote add origin https://github.com/mygithubaccount/cits3007-test-repo.git
+    $ git remote add origin git@github.com:mygithubaccount/cits3007-test-repo.git
     $ git push -u origin master
     ```

     replacing "`cits3007-test-repo`" with the name of the repository you created in step 4, and `mygithubaccount` with your GitHub username.

     When you originally cloned the repository, you created a local repository (contained in the VM) which was "linked" to the remote